Entry Level Resume Examples & Template for 2024 [+Tips]

 4. Expand Your Entry-Level Resume with Some Experience That’s Relevant

 So, some of you might be writing a resume with no job experience, which means you can skip this part, right?
 Technically, yes.
 You could just move on to other resume areas.
+But I strongly suggest you get some experience.

 I don’t mean getting a first-first job before your first job, but rather doing some freelance gigs or volunteer work.
 Looking to become a graphic designer?
 Find some one-off design gigs on Upwork—it’ll look great on your resume for first jobs and/or professional portfolio.

-Highlight relevant skills or achievements from unrelated job.
+Alternatively, highlight relevant skills or achievements from unrelated job.
 Let’s say you are an IT student who worked part-time as a waiter:

 Entry-Level Resume Example—Work Experience